-Twenty-five years ago Phil Mickelson gave us a glimpse of what was to come.
-After forty-two PGA Tour victories including five major championships, and his World Golf Hall of Fame induction, we’re still waiting because he’s still on the move.
+Twenty-six years ago newly crowned U.S. Amateur champion Phil Mickelson gave us a glimpse of what was to come.
+After forty-two PGA Tour victories, including five major championships, his record performances with the U.S. Ryder Cup and Presidents Cup teams, and his World Golf Hall of Fame induction, we’re still waiting because he’s still on the move.

 Phil was a 20-year junior at Arizona State University in 1991 when he won the PGA Tour’s Northern Telecom Open in Tucson.
 No amateur has won a Tour event since then.

 His caddy that day was his college coach, Steve Loy, who the previous year watched Phil lead his team to the NCAA championship two months before he won the U.S. Amateur Championship.
 Only Jack Nicklaus had accomplished that double before and no one has done it since.

 Loy would become Phil’s business manager and guiding light throughout his pro career.
 That Sunday in Tucson, though, he was the looper who helped keep Phil in the game after he made a triple-bogey eight on the 14th hole to fall behind Bob Tway, only to make birdies on 16 and 18 and win the tournament and a ticket to the Tour.